The Clay Therapy Guide

 But we just can't do it all the time.
 Sometimes we need something real.

-Your eyes can focus on something three-dimensional and your hands are feeling instead of typing.
-You'll feel grounded.
+Your eyes can focus on something three-dimensional.
+Your hands are feeling instead of typing.
+You feel grounded.
 Not metaphorically.
 Actually, physically.

 So what are you waiting for?